Mar 14, 2025

 Sitemap: https://yourdomain.com/sitemap_index.xml

-🔍 Step 2: Generate a Sitemap Manually
+🔹 Step 2: Manually Generate a Sitemap

-• https://www.xml-sitemaps.com/ to create a sitemap.
+• Use xml-sitemaps.com to create one.

-• Submit https://yourdomain.com/sitemap.xml in Google Search Console.
+• Submit https://yourdomain.com/sitemap.xml in Search Console.

-🛠 Fixing "Couldn't Fetch Sitemap" on Wix
+🛠 Fixing the Issue on Wix

-🔍 Step 1: Use the Wix Auto-Generated Sitemap
+🔹 Step 1: Use Wix's Auto-Generated Sitemap

 • Default: https://yourdomain.com/sitemap.xml